invisibleFlock/Open-Field-Recorder/README.md

 ![shield](/images/shieldOFR.PNG)

+# How do i use it:

+Right now getting a build of your own up and running would require a bit of work on your part but we are here to help with that.
+In the first instance you will need to head over the [hardware](hardware/hardwareReadme.md) page which lsits and explains the next steps.
+We are working to make the time and effrot needed to get you up and running with the OFR system as easy as possible so you can get out in the field with it.

 # What are the future plans:

 Future versions of the OFR will hopefully offer other platforms to run the OFR on as well as provide longer recording time and more i/o options.